visual-framework/vf-core/components/vf-back-to-top/README.md

 ## About

-This component appears on page (usually on right bottom) once user scrolls down to x% of the page height.
+This component appears on page (usually on right bottom) once user scrolls down to 100% of the page height.
 It allows users to click on a button labelled "Back to top" or similar, and take user to top of page.

 ## Usage

-[The dos and don'ts of using this component.
-Can be many paragraphs and subheadings.]
+Its recommended that use floating variant of this component, which appears at the bottom right of page.
+If you need an inline variant, only use on link - multiple "back to top" links are [not usable](https://www.nngroup.com/articles/back-to-top).

 ## Install